-Abstract-In real-time strategy games, a large number of units are continuously trying to reach their strategic goal while following a long chain of commands, and trying to keep on with strict multi-level hierarchies and adapting to changing formation topology orders in accordance to situation state and local environmental features.
-In this paper we present a realtime model, capable of simulating the propagation of orders through a long chain of command, starting at a brigade level, down through 5 levels to individual units.
-Each unit, while trying to satisfy the overall brigade goals, autonomously must design its local optimum path, avoiding obstacles and impassable terrain, through dynamic path refinement and realistic steering behavior, while preserving minimal safety distances and formations guidelines, according to tactical and safety regulations, and staying in coherence with its local formation and coordinated with whole hierarchy.
+Abstract-In the military and civil training simulators, and entertainment industries, movements of armies involve large number of units: vehicles, drivers and pilots, individual combatants, moving in coordinated hierarchies, in air, sea and ground.
+The units are trying to reach their goal while following a long chain of commands, trying to keep on with the multilevel hierarchy and adapting to changing formation topology orders in accordance to the situation state, by transforming from regular movement formations, to opening and spreading, to engagement or flee or any other.
+In this paper we present a real-time simulation model, capable of moving a complete brigade of tanks during the combat with different formations, based on a new approach using multi-agent complex behavior to maintain autonomous reaction of the individual units while coordinating with the whole brigade formation.
+Using intelligent path finding and dynamic obstacle avoidance, each unit autonomously must design its local path segments, avoiding obstacles and impassable terrain, through dynamic path refinement and realistic steering behavior, while preserving minimal safety distances according to tactical and safety regulations, and staying in coherence with its local formation and coordinated with whole hierarchy.
+This activity is propagated, following the chain of command, from the supreme commander down to the single unit.